Every New Movie You Can Stream Early While Theaters Are Closed

 Star Wars: The Rise of Skywalker

-The final film of the Skywalker saga -- starring Carrie Fisher, Mark Hamill, Adam Driver, Daisy Ridley, John Boyega, Oscar Isaac, Anthony Daniels, Kelly Marie Tran, Naomi Ackie, Domhnall Gleeson, Richard E. Grant, Lupita Nyong'o, Keri Russell, Joonas Suotamo, Ian McDiarmid, and Billy Dee Williams -- will hit digital stores a few days early on March 13 and will land on Disney+ sometime in the near future.
+The final film of the Skywalker saga -- starring Carrie Fisher, Mark Hamill, Adam Driver, Daisy Ridley, John Boyega, Oscar Isaac, Anthony Daniels, Naomi Ackie, Keri Russell, Joonas Suotamo, Billy Dee Williams and more -- arrived on digital and Disney+ ahead of schedule.

 How to watch: Star Wars: The Rise of Skywalker is available for purchase on Amazon Prime Video, Vudu, Fandango Now, iTunes and more.